SusilRamarao/Linux_Device_Driver_Notes/README.md

 --->>> PLESE USE OBSIDIAN NOTE TAKING APP TO OPEN THE NOTES <<<---

-The POCs for the device drivers using Arduino can be seen in my youtube channel
+The POCs for the device drivers using Arduino can be seen in my youtube channel, code is present in https://github.com/SusilRamarao/Ubuntu-Arduino-Kernel-Driver-Communication

 https://www.youtube.com/watch?v=MYD0Eqn61QA - Blinking LED by passing 0 or 1 via character driver.